-The holidays are about families coming together to celebrate and look ahead to a New Year.
+The holidays are about families coming together to celebrate and look ahead to a new year.
 What better time, then, to talk to your parents about their future?

-One of the more important—and complex—decisions your parents will make is where they will live in retirement.
+One of the more important — and complex — decisions your parents will make is where they will live in retirement.
 By initiating this conversation, you can help kick-start the decision-making process to ensure that everyone’s needs and wishes are met.

-Questions to consider
+Questions to consider regarding retirement plans:

-Do your parents want to remain in their home as long as possible or move to a retirement community?
-What are the implications of the various choices and which is best for their unique situation?
-Have your parents considered continuing care retirement communities, a relatively new alternative that could help meet their housing and health care needs as they get older?
+• Have your parents considered continuing care retirement communities, a relatively new alternative that could help meet their housing and health care needs as they get older?

 It is never too early to open this dialogue with your parents.
 Studies show that the majority of households with people ages 65+ are concerned about becoming a burden to their adult children, so your parents may be more willing to talk about this than you realize!
 And, by having this discussion while your parents are still independent and high-functioning, you can avoid a more stressful and emotional conversation later.